,

 Providing accurate feedback

-When it comes to managing performance effectively, research shows that goal-setting (Locke & Lantham, 1991) combined with regular feedback is critical.
+When it comes to managing performance effectively, research shows that goal-setting (Locke & Lantham, 1991) combined with regular feedback is the key to high performance.
 However, is our polite and non-confrontational stance likely to interfere with providing real, regular and quality feedback?
 Certainly, feedback is essential for improved performance.
-However, if it is delivered in the wrong way, the impact will be minimal.
+However, if it is delivered in the wrong way, the impact will be minimal or could even be negative.

 Providing accurate feedback